Atriplex paludosa

 Atriplex paludosa, commonly known as marsh saltbush, is a species of saltbush endemic to Australia.

 Description

-It grows as an erect shrub up to a metre high.
-Leaves are oval in shape, one to four centimetres long, and 2 to 15 millimetres wide.
+It grows as an erect shrub up to 1 m high.
+Leaves are oval in shape, 1-4 cm long, and 2-15 mm wide.

 Taxonomy

 It was first published by Robert Brown in 1810 based on specimen material collected at Port Dalrymple, the site of present-day Launceston, Tasmania.
 Four subspecies are recognised: A. paludosa subsp. paludosa, A. paludosa subsp. baudinii, A. paludosa subsp. cordata and A. paludosa subsp. moquiniana.

 Distribution and habitat

 It occurs in southwestern Western Australia, South Australia, Victoria and coastal Tasmania.